typora/theme.typora.io/_posts/doc/2016-07-16-Write Custom Theme.md

 ## Update -- CSS Variables

-Overwriting exisitng [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) is more recommanded if you want to define fonts, colors, backgrounds.
+Overwriting existing [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables) is more recommended if you want to define fonts, colors, backgrounds.
 Eaiser version of macOS/Safari does not support this, but it is still much easier to use.
 Common used ones are:

 ```css
 :root {